lpkoh/alphago-zero/README.md

 - Self-Play: Generate training data by playing games using the latest model.
 - Optimize the Neural Network: Continuously train on data generated through self-play.
 - Evaluator: Assess each new neural network checkpoint against the current best model to ensure high-quality data generation.

+## Implementation
+We walk through the implementation of Alphago Zero here.
+- First